Students may begin lessons at any time.

 Group Lessons | $30/participant or $250 for a group of 10 or more

 Learn together.
 Play together!

 Virtual lessons are a super fun way to get teams together to work on a skill with guidance from a music teacher.
 30 minutes long.
-Group lessons are held via Zoom.
+Group lessons are held via Zoom or in-person.

 What to Expect At a Music Lesson

 I first determine a student's knowledge of musical theory and their experience level with playing the piano or singing.
 Everyone is different and it is important to evaluate the student's prior experience and learning styles so that I can customize my teaching methodology to each student.

 I teach or refresh the student's knowledge of musical basics: scales, dynamics, tempo, note reading and technique.
 Once the basics are mastered, we continually progress towards more advanced concepts and techniques.
 Throughout the year, I focus on different aspects of music: ex. the origins of music, famous composers past & present, the fundamentals of musical styles, and more.

 Students progress through assigned materials as quickly as their hard work allows.
 Practice is the key to getting better!
 We use an app called Tonara that assigns time limits and points for each assignment.
 I will help select music that the student loves as well as songs that challenge and push the student to the next level.